 “Showing you care for someone takes a lot of money when you become an adult,” assumed Rawly, wary of such a responsibility.

 After hearing his son’s blunt reply, the father slumped, then glumly answered.
-“Guys gotta keep trying. . . .
-Showing we care is sometimes hard.”
+“Guys gotta keep trying to show they care.”

 “One thing is for sure: Food taste too good!” replied Rawly, wanting them to agree.